fz172/fanfly/_posts/2026-07-07-mounting_right_wing_part_3.md

 The harness on this wing has a prebuilt place to plug in the OAT connector.

-I first tested the OAT with wiring, then drilled a small hole on the wing to accept the OAT sensor, then tightened the OAT probe through the hole.
+I first tested the OAT with wiring, then drilled a small hole on the wing to accept the OAT sensor, then screwed the OAT probe through the hole.

 ![](https://lh3.googleusercontent.com/pw/AP1GczO2S3I5uYuZPRLL_IIULBka0cbRMu1d4SeIzSznW-pxi_wnmFeoTNP5Q6Ym6cukJUrPTAmQtHJrrIlZnhMC7qJkpHzRZypHMDhng4oGQgZXZBKxyux2R2778W0ZzvPcPNONQ4pWN_Q9KIkxhG7roOMdcA=w1768-h2358-s-no-gm?authuser=0)